orlandocaraballo/sei/outlines/28-libraries-using-rubygems/28-blocks-procs-lambdas.md

   yield(5) if block_given?
 end

-# when I run this function without a block it won't give me an error
+# when I run this function without a block it won't give an error
 block_example_check_block
 ```
 ## Procs